CraigFoote/docker_compose/README.md

-Docker compose.yaml files for various multi-tier applications.
+Docker compose.yaml files for a couple multi-tier applications.